There was a time when a minimum wage job was all that was necessary to fund a college education.

 The most common excuse for not working during school is that focusing on grades is much more important.
 While getting an education is the primary objective during college, it doesn’t mean working is impossible.

 Finding time for both does require some time management skills, it may require waking up early on the weekend, and it may not be as fun.
 That being said, nearly every college student can find 20 hours in a week to earn some extra money.
 If nothing else, it can provide a healthy break from your students.

 Making $7.25 an hour probably won’t pay for your education.
 It will require some sacrifices, and you won’t see the benefits right away.

-However, the benefits are very real.
+However, the benefits are real.
 Attending college and working part-time during school will put you in a significantly better position financially, make your résumé more competitive, and teach lessons that cannot be taught in a classroom.